Our goal is to bring rock climbing to the vulnerable youth of Cape

 Indoor bouldering session

-We organise multiple indoor coaching sessions a week for vulnerable youth from the Homestead at Cape Town’s premier indoor bouldering gym Bloc 11.
-We follow a training plan developed by our head training adviser Matt Bush and our sessions are guided by experienced climbers who regularly invite some of South Africa’s top climbers to join the fun
+We organise multiple indoor coaching sessions a week for vulnerable youth from youth homes around Cape Town at the city’s premier indoor bouldering gym Bloc 11.
+We follow a training plan developed by our head training adviser Michelle Albertyn and our sessions are guided by experienced climbers who regularly invite some of South Africa’s top climbers to join the fun

 Outdoor climbing days